fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 ### Prerequisites
 - A Snowflake Account that you have `ACCOUNTADMIN`
 - Familiarity with Snowflake SQL
+- Agreed to the [Snowflake Consumer Terms of Service](<https://other-docs.snowflake.com/en/collaboration/consumer-becoming>) for the Marketplace

 ### What You’ll Learn
 - How to install the FullContact for Snowflake Native Application